-2.2 Storage Mechanisms
+B. Data Set Storage Mechanisms

-In this section we attempt to identify the main storage mechanisms used today: arrays, data frames and tables.
-Notice each programming language offers these mechanism is different flavors as well as with different capabilities and constraints.
+In this section identify the main storage mechanisms used today in most programming languages: arrays, data frames and tables.
+Notice each programming language offers such mechanisms in different flavors with varying features and limitations, but most of them are 2-dimensional.
+We should emphasize tensors (high dimensional numeric arrays) can be "sliced" into matrices.

 An array is a data structure provided by a programming language and it is arrangement of elements of the same data type.
 An array can represent a table as an array of records and a matrix as a 2-dimensional array of numbers.
-In most programming languages, like C++ or Java, the array is a data structure in main memory, although there exist systems (SciDB [5]) which allow manipulating arrays on disk.
+In most programming languages, like C++ or Java, the array is a data structure in main memory, although there exist systems (SciDB [7]) which allow manipulating arrays on disk.
 The data frame is another data structure in main memory, somewhat similar to an array.
 Data frame was introduced in the R language, allowing to assemble rows or columns of diverse data types, which has made its way into Python in the Pandas library.
 It has similarities to a relational table, but it is not a relational table.
 When the data type of all entries is a number data frames resemble a matrix, but they are not a matrix either.
 However, it easy to transform a data frame with numbers into a matrix and vice-versa.
-A table is a list of records, which can be stored as arrays in main memory or as blocks (small arrays) on disk.
-By adding a primary key constraint a generic table becomes a relational table [1].
-A relational table is a data structure on secondary storage (disk, solid state), allowing manipulation roow by row, or block by block.
-A record is generally understood as physical storage of a tuple, following a specific order and each value taking fixed space.
-Thus, by design, a relational table is very different from a data frame.
-Data frames and arrays are somewhat similar, but data frames track row and column names and they do not require contiguous storage in main memory.
+An SQL table is a set of rows (aka tuples), which is internally stored stored as arrays or lists in main memory or as blocks (small arrays) on disk.
+By adding a primary key (PK) constraint a flat table becomes a relational table [1].
+An SQL table is a data structure on secondary storage (disk, solid state), allowing manipulation with SQL, without worrying abut row by row or block by block access, in contrast with DS languages like Python.
+A record is generally understood as physical storage of a tuple, following a specific column order and each value taking fixed space.
+Thus, by design and architecture, a relational table is significantly different from a data frame.
+Data frames and arrays are somewhat similar, but data frames are more general: they can track row and column names and they do not require contiguous storage in main memory.